slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 say that what others think doesn't matter to me—the truth is I clearly needed someone to believe in me.

-The years went by, I straightened-up, and went to accomplish things which, however small I deem them, are socially considered difficult, prestigious or important.
+The years went by, I straightened up, and went to accomplish things which, however small I deem them, are socially considered difficult, prestigious or important.
 I am too aware of my own flaws to let this bloat my ego.
 After defeat or triumph, nothing of ourselves is transformed, and Kipling was right in